Cotalker/documentation/docs/documentation/admin/admin_workflow.md

 The description of the icons are in the [Overview section](admin_overview).

-### Create/Edit single State {#createedit-single-state}
+### - Create/Edit State {#createedit-single-state}

-In this section you can edit or creat a single state of a State Machine.
+In this section you can edit or create a single state of a State Machine.
 <img alt="" src={useBaseUrl('img/admin_state_create.png')} />
 <br/><br/>
 Below you will find the description and notes for each field in the pictures above.